stabilityprotocol/stability/docker/README.md

 - NODE_KEY: This environment variable allows specifying the node key to use.
 If not specified, the node will generate a random node key.
 This applies to the P2P key, not the account key.
 - BOOTNODES: This environment variable allows specifying the bootnodes to use, separated by commas.
 If not specified, the node will use the default bootnodes for the chain spec.
 - MODE: This environment variable allows the node to run in different pruning modes.
 Possible values are "full_node" or "archive".
 The default value is "full_node".
+- BACKEND_TYPE: The only available option is `sql` for now.
+This option allows the node to use a SQL backend instead of the default `key-value` backend for faster Ethereum log queries.
 - ZERO_GAS_TX_POOL: This environment variable allows the node to run with a zero gas price transaction pool.
 By default the feature is disabled.
 The expected value is a string containing an URL.
 Check the [Zero Gas Transaction Pool](../docs/ZERO-GAS-TRANSACTIONS.md) document for more information.
 - ZERO_GAS_TX_POOL_TIMEOUT: This environment variable allows specifying the timeout for the zero gas transaction in millisecond.
 If not specified, the node will use the default timeout (1000ms).